-The genus Tulipa, also known as Tulips have had a fascinating history.
+The genus Tulipa, also known as Tulips, has had a fascinating history.
 Although closely associated with Holland, tulips were first cultivated in Turkey.
-The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend", because of their resemblance.
-They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania", a period when the price of tulips bulbs was higher than the price of a house.
-Thankfully the price has adjusted and we can all enjoy the bulbs now.
+The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend," because of their resemblance.
+They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania," a period when the price of tulips bulbs was higher than the price of a house.
+Thankfully the price has adjusted, and we can all enjoy the bulbs now.

 Light: Full sun to partial shade.
 Too much shade will diminish blooming.

 Hardiness Zones: Hardiness Zone USDA Hardiness Zones 4 – 6.
 There are a few that can survive in Zones 7 and 8, but most need a cold winter to bloom successive years.
 Tulips can be temperamental about weather and water.
 Sometimes it's easier to grow them as annuals, planting a new batch every fall.

 Water: If it doesn't rain, water weekly until the ground freezes.

-Soil: A rich, peat-based potting soil with excellent drainage is beneficial.
+Soil: A fertile, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed each spring when the leaves first appear.

 Pests and Diseases

-Tulips are popular with many animals, including deer, squirrels and other rodents.
-In some areas, it's just not worth planting tulips in the ground.
-You are better off with tulips in protected containers.
-You can try deterrents or interplanting with daffodils, but be prepared to lose a few.
+Tulips are popular with many animals, including deer, squirrels, and other rodents.
+In some areas, it's just not worth planting Tulips in the ground.
+You are better off with Tulips in protected containers.
+You can try deterrents or interplant with daffodils, but be prepared to lose a few.